hip-satomi/ObiWan-Microbi/Readme.md

 cd ObiWan-Microbi
 ```

-The Toolkit has to be built and launched using your bash shell
+The toolkit has to be built and launched using your bash shell

 ```bash
 sudo docker-compose up --build
 ```

 **Note**: Building will take a while for the first time (~1h) because all the necessary resources are downloaded, compiled and provided.
-However, this only has to be performed once: All following launches will be fast.
+However, this only has to be performed once: all following launches will be fast.

 After the toolkit startup, the following services are provided:

 - SegUI interface for annotation at [http://localhost](http://localhost).
 - SegServe interface for executing segmentation algorithms at [http://localhost/segService/](http://localhost/segService/).
 If you want to interactively test the api and inspect the openapi definitions see [here](http://localhost/segService/docs).
 - OmeroWeb interface at [http://localhost:4080](http://localhost:4080).
-- Omero server at the default ports (4064) so that it is accessible via [Omero Insight](https://www.openmicroscopy.org/omero/downloads/).
+- OMERO server at the default ports (4064) accessible with the default configuration of [OMERO Insight](https://www.openmicroscopy.org/omero/downloads/).

-**Note:** Please make sure that the ports `80`, `4080` and `4064` are not used on your computer.
+**Note:** Please make sure that the ports `80`, `4080` and `4064` are not used on your server.
 Otherwise the launch of ObiWan-Microbi will fail.

-**Note:** It is possible to connect ObiWan-Microbi to an existing Omero server.
+**Note:** It is possible to connect ObiWan-Microbi to an existing OMERO server.
 If you would like to do so just contact us.

 ### Accelerated Segmentation - GPU version

 We also provided a GPU tailored version of the toolkit to utilize the faster segmentation performance of Nvidia GPU hardware.
-Make sure that you have a very recent [docker-compose](https://docs.docker.com/compose/install/) version, an nvidia driver installed and please install [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to use your GPU in the docker container.
+Make sure that you have a very recent [docker-compose](https://docs.docker.com/compose/install/) version, an Nvidia driver installed and please install [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to use your GPU in the docker container.

 Now you can repeat the startup procedure with the GPU version